Thyroxine-binding globulin: Role in diagnosis

 Thyroxine-binding globulin tests are sometimes used to find the cause of raised or lowered levels of thyroid hormone.
-This is done by measuring resin binding to labeled thyroid hormone, which happens only when the labeled thyroid hormone is free.
+This is done by measuring resin binding to labeled thyroid hormone, which happens only when the labeled thyroid hormone is free (unbound) in the bloodstream.

 The patient's serum is mixed with the labeled thyroid hormone; next, the resin is added to the whole mixture to measure the amount of free labeled thyroid hormone.
 So, for instance, if the patient is truly hypothyroid, and TBG levels are normal, then there are many sites open for binding on the TBG, since the total thyroid hormone level is low.
 Therefore, when the labeled hormone is added, it will bind mostly to the TBG, leaving little of it left for binding to the resin.
 In contrast, however, if the patient is truly hyperthyroid, and TBG levels are normal, the patient's endogenous hormone will saturate the TBG binding sites more, leaving less room for the labeled hormone, which allows greater binding to the resin.

 In patients who are truly hypo- or hyperthyroid, TBG testing is not very useful.
 However, if total thyroid hormone levels point to hypothyroidism or hyperthyroidism in the absence of accompanying symptoms, the utility of TBG testing becomes more evident, since TBG production can be modified by other factors such as estrogen levels, corticosteroid levels, or liver failure.
 If, for example, the TBG level is high, which can occur when estrogen levels are high, the TBG will bind more thyroid hormone, decreasing the free hormone available in the blood, which leads to stimulation of TSH, and the production of more thyroid hormone.
 In this case, the total thyroid hormone level will be high.
 And so, when labeled hormone is added, since TBG is so high, once equilibrium between the binding of endogenous thyroid hormone and the labeled hormone is achieved, less free labeled hormone will be available for uptake into the resin.
 On the converse, in the presence of corticosteroids, which lower TBG levels, the total thyroid hormone (bound and free) in the blood will be low.
 Thus, when the labeled hormone is added, since so little TBG is available in the blood, after equilibrium is achieved, only a small portion of it will bind, leaving plenty available for uptake by the resin.